Schools must consider age, maturity and skill level of students when planning curriculum activities.

 Schools must consult current student medical information and/or health plans in accordance with the

 managing students' health support needs at school procedure.
-Record information about any student condition (e.g. physical or medical) that may inhibit safe engagement in the activity and include specific support measures within emergency procedures.
+Record information about any student condition (e.g. physical or medical, such as epilepsy) that may inhibit safe engagement in the activity and include specific support measures within emergency procedures.

 Emergency plans and injury management procedures must be established for foreseeable incidents (immediately bring machinery to a stop, laceration, pinch/crush, provision of